semrush/intergalactic/website/docs/style/css-injection/css-injection-local.md

 ### Step three

-You wrote your own styles for our components using one of the following methods:
+Write your own styles for our components using one of the following methods:

-- css-in-js
+- CSS-in-JS

 ```jsx
 import { sstyled } from '@semcore/ui/core';